NOW BOOKING: Irish Film From Home – May 2021 Selection

 ALSO ON RADIANT CIRCUS…

-BAR TRASH presents TRASH OR TREASURE? at Genesis Cinema & Rule Zero (JAN to MAR 2023)
+Token Homo’s BAR TRASH presents MONSTER MAYHEM! at Genesis Cinema & Rule Zero (31 MAY to 23 AUG 2023).

-Ciné-Real 16mm Film Club presents a spectacular season of 16mm screenings at The Castle Cinema (now booking to 26 MAR 2023)
+Ciné-Real 16mm Film Club presents a spectacular series of 16mm screenings at The Castle Cinema (booking to 28 MAY 2023)

 RADIANT CIRCUS is powered by monthly subscribers.
 40% of fees supports indie cinema events across London.
 JOIN US!